maschmi/maschmi.github.io/_posts/2024-04-07-seccardgame.md

 There is a tooling to create cards via a CLI and also to start a GUI for a game with the same tooling.
 Currently, the tooling requires one of you to share the screen if you play remotely.
-It is by far not finished and will need you to treat it as a physical card game with some automations.
-E.g. Attack durations are decreased round by round, resource costs to fix an Oopsie will be determined on closing automatically and in theory every card modify fix costs is considered in the costs as well.
-Maybe you also could use a timer after which the round has ended, and you must start the next one - the world turns even while you try to consider what to do next.
+It is by far not finished and will need you to treat it as a physical card game with some automation.
+E.g., Attack durations are decreased round by round, resource costs to fix an Oopsie will be determined on closing automatically, and in theory, every card modify fix cost is considered in the costs as well.
+Maybe you also could use a timer after which the round has ended, and you must start the next one — the world turns even while you try to consider what to do next.

 Head over to this [article](https://blog.maschmi.net/seccardgame-play/) to read about the tooling and how to play in more detail.

 ## Interested?

 Did this spark your interest?
-If so, feel free to head over to github for the [cards](https://github.com/Security-Card-Game/securityDeckGame) and
+If so, feel free to head over to GitHub for the [cards](https://github.com/Security-Card-Game/securityDeckGame) and
-for [game](https://github.com/Security-Card-Game/seccardgamecli).
+ for the [game](https://github.com/Security-Card-Game/seccardgamecli).
 They are completely open source we will be happy to gather some Oopsies from you.